openstack/kayobe/doc/source/support-matrix.rst

 .. note::

    CentOS Stream 8 is no longer supported as a host OS.
-The Yoga release will in future support both CentOS Stream 8 and 9, and provides a route for migration.
+The Yoga release supports both CentOS Stream 8 and 9, and provides a route for migration.

 .. note::

    Rocky Linux 8 is no longer supported as a host OS.
-The Yoga release will in future support both Rocky Linux 8 and 9, and provides a route for migration.
+The Yoga release supports both Rocky Linux 8 and 9, and provides a route for migration.

 Supported container images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~